Cosmological natural selection

 Cosmological natural selection, also called the fecund universes, is a hypothesis proposed by Lee Smolin intended as a scientific alternative to the anthropic principle.
-It addresses the problem of complexity in our universe, which is largely unexplained.
+It addresses why our universe has the particular properties that allow for complexity and life.
 The hypothesis suggests that a process analogous to biological natural selection applies at the grandest of scales.
-Smolin published the idea in 1992 and summarized it in a book aimed at a lay audience called The Life of the Cosmos.
+Smolin first proposed the idea in 1992 and summarized it in a book aimed at a lay audience called The Life of the Cosmos, published in 1997.

 Hypothesis

 Black holes have a role in natural selection.
 In fecund theory a collapsing black hole causes the emergence of a new universe on the "other side", whose fundamental constant parameters (masses of elementary particles, Planck constant, elementary charge, and so forth) may differ slightly from those of the universe where the black hole collapsed.
 Each universe thus gives rise to as many new universes as it has black holes.
 The theory contains the evolutionary ideas of "reproduction" and "mutation" of universes, and so is formally analogous to models of population biology.

 Alternatively, black holes play a role in cosmological natural selection by reshuffling only some matter affecting the distribution of elementary quark universes.
 The resulting population of universes can be represented as a distribution of a landscape of parameters where the height of the landscape is proportional to the numbers of black holes that a universe with those parameters will have.
 Applying reasoning borrowed from the study of fitness landscapes in population biology, one can conclude that the population is dominated by universes whose parameters drive the production of black holes to a local peak in the landscape.
 This was the first use of the notion of a landscape of parameters in physics.

 Leonard Susskind, who later promoted a similar string theory landscape, stated:

 I'm not sure why Smolin's idea didn't attract much attention.
 I actually think it deserved far more than it got.

 However, Susskind also argued that, since Smolin's theory relies on information transfer from the parent universe to the baby universe through a black hole, it ultimately makes no sense as a theory of cosmological natural selection.
 According to Susskind and many other physicists, the last decade of black hole physics has shown us that no information that goes into a black hole can be lost.
 Even Stephen Hawking, who was the largest proponent of the idea that information is lost in a black hole, later reversed his position.
 The implication is that information transfer from the parent universe into the baby universe through a black hole is not conceivable.